-Several years ago a man tried to rob Danny and I while we walked our weimaraner 'Reeva' thru a city park.
-Here is the story I wrote to send to our friends after the incident occured.... its a cute story but don't rely on your weimaraners to support you in the 'scam'.
+Several years ago a man tried to rob Danny and myself while we were walking our Weimaraner 'Reeva' through a city park.
+Here is the story I wrote to send to our friends after the incident occurred.... its a funny story with a moral - don't rely on your Weimaraner to step up and support you in the 'scam'.

 By the way....thats 'Reeva' relaxing by the pool above.

-We changed into our trakie dackkies divested ourselves of watches, jewellery, wallets and other valuables etc and collected the dog, Danny grabbed a $20 note to buy the Kebabs and we started our walk.
+We changed into our trakie dackkies divested ourselves of watches, jewellery, wallets and other valuables etc and collected the dog, Danny took a $20 note out of his wallet to buy the Kebabs and we started our walk.
 Helen you will know the route well ( because we have done it with you many times), except for the slight diversion to the Kebab restaurant.

 Nothing out of the usual happened on the walk and we ordered kebabs and ate them while watching the busy parade of people on Beaumont Street.

 After finishing our meal we headed off and picked up our normal walking route.
-Part of getting back to that route meant that we had to cross an isolated park called ‘Gregson Park’ in Hamilton.
+Part of getting back to that route meant that we had to cross an isolated area of ‘Gregson Park’ in Hamilton.

-When we got to the park I let 'Reeva' off the lead and we walked past a rose garden almost bereft of both leaves and flowers, being the middle of winter it looked like a shimmery ghost land in the moonlight.
+When we got to the park I let 'Reeva' off her lead and we walked past the rose garden almost bereft of both leaves and flowers, being the middle of winter it looked like a shimmery ghost land in the moonlight.

-We were both chatting away about the days events engrossed in each others conversations when suddenly we entered a particularly dark eerie part of the park.
-Without warning this huge guy at least 6’6” (well maybe a slight embellishment) appeared out of the shadows and demanded that we hand over all of our valuables and wallets immediately.
+Danny and I were both chatting away about the days events engrossed in each others conversation when suddenly we entered a particularly dark eerie part of the park.
+Without warning this huge guy at least 6’6” (well maybe a slight embellishment there) appeared out of the shadows and demanded that we hand over all of our valuables and wallets immediately.

 I spun around to face him and a terrible though went through my mind.
-Gees I don’t have anything of value except my Calvin Cline underpants ($48 pair) which I immediately started removing as I had no wallet, coin or watches etc to hand over. ( oops stop that embellishment Jim)
+Gees I don’t have anything of and real value except my Calvin Klein underpants ($48 pair) which I immediately started removing as I had no wallet, coin or watches etc to hand over. ( oops stop that embellishment Jim)

 From the corner of his eye Danny had seen little miss ‘Reeva’ the very happy go lucky Weimaraner running back to us.
-Taking the advantage Danny yelled at the guy and told him that he only had to give the command to our dog Reeva and she would tear him apart, limb to limb. (well being Reevas official owner I was impressed and amused by his improvisation because I knew she wouldn’t live up to his claim)
+Taking the advantage of the situation Danny yelled at the guy and told him that he only had to give the command to our dog Reeva and she would tear him apart, limb by limb. (well being Reevas official owner I was impressed and amused by his improvisation because I knew she wouldn’t live up to his claim)

-Shaken but not overcome we returned to our walk, me adjusting my underpants into a more comfortable position, at one stage I had thought I might have to surrender them as my most valuable possession.
+Shaken but not overcome by the ordeal we returned to our walk, me adjusting my underpants into a more comfortable position, at one stage I had thought I might have to surrender them as my most valuable possession.

 So like the good little citizens that we are and thank goodness Danny had his mobile phone he called the triple zero emergency phone line and asked to be connected to the local police station……. but just as they were connecting Danny to the local police his low battery warning started sounding.
 He only had time to blurt out….can you believe this……”there is a man asking for money in a park at Hamilton” and then the battery went dead.